|

 This course surveys three programming languages/paradigms: the functional

-language Scheme, and multi-paradigm, dynamically-typed Python and event-driven
+language Scheme, and multi-paradigm, dynamically-typed Python and multi-paradigm, ownership-system Rust programming languages.
+More than a

 survey course, however, this course covers fundamental design decisions